Makita SP6000 Track Saw Review 2023 – Pros, Cons, FAQ, & Verdict

 How Deep Can the Makita SP6000 Track Saw Cut?

-The Makita SP6000 is designed for smooth operations.
-The saw will give you a clean 2mm deep cut in just one push of a button.
+The saw will give you a clean 2-millimeter deep cut in just one push of a button.
 This is convenient, especially when working with laminate, veneers, or other materials prone to splintering and chipping.

 Can I Use the Makita SP6000 Without Tracks?